LinkedInLearning/rust-code-challenges-3000666/README.md

-# Rust Code Challenges: Challenge 8
+# Rust Code Challenges: Challenge 9

-Your challenge is to implement code to convert between two temperature
-scales: celsius and fahrenheit.

-To make this more challenging than implementing the mathematical formula, you will need to work with an intermediate type that encodes the temperature.
+Your challenge is to implement a function that can sum lists of integers that include missing values.
+This may occur during parsing user input, for example when extracting values from CSV files.

 ## Testing your solution